Contact Us

 • Reserved for special types of vehicles (fire lanes, loading zones, etc.).

 The closest lot to U001 is Student Parking Lot 4 (Permit Required).
-Daily Parking Lot 12 has metered parking for $2.
+Daily Parking Lot 12 has metered parking for $3.

 Directions to the DRC Office in U001

-If traveling by bus and getting off at the Kelsey Creek Road & Tye River Road stops: you’ll want to head South toward the B building.
+If traveling by bus and getting off at the Kelsey Creek Road & Tye River Road stops: go South toward the B building.
 There is a ramp and stairs down toward the main B building.
 Continue through the main B building and out the other side.
 There is a ramp and stairs going up to the street level where the flagpole’s round-a-bout is.
 Go right around the round-a-bout and continue up the hill past T building.
 After T building is U building with the DRC on the ground level in U001.

 If you parked in Parking Lot 4 (Student Lot): the lot is on the South side of the U building.
 Facing the building, go to the left/West side to the Northern/ground level entrance.

-If you parked in Parking Lot 12 (Daily Lot): head to the north side of the parking lot, then follow the sidewalk going north behind the A building.
+If you parked in Parking Lot 12 (Daily Lot): go to the north side of the parking lot, then follow the sidewalk going north behind the A building.
 When the path spits, take the right/Northeastern path towards the T building, and then west along the T building.

 • If you do not want to avoid stairs: Continue Northeast up the stairs to the U building ground level entrance.